ashayamle/hevo-data-engineering-assignment/README.md

 ---

+## Issues Faced & Resolutions

+- Encountered duplicate order IDs in feedback data; resolved via staging and deduplication.
+- Assignment 2 schema differed from the spec; adapted models to actual available tables.
+- Missing product data was documented instead of fabricated.

+---

 ## Conclusion

 This project demonstrates an end-to-end data engineering workflow including reliable ingestion, realistic data issue handling, and analytics-ready modeling.

 The solution prioritizes correctness, transparency, and real-world decision-making over assumptions, resulting in a clean and defensible data pipeline suitable for downstream analytics.